What is Accessories Cover in Bike Insurance?

 Q2: Can I buy an accessories cover with third-party bike insurance?

-Ans: No, the accessories add-on is only available with comprehensive or own-damage bike insurance policies, not with a third-party bike insurance policy.
+Ans: No, accessories cover is available only with comprehensive or own-damage bike insurance policies and not with third-party bike insurance. -

-Q3: What are driving accessories in two-wheeler insurance?
+Q3: What are driving accessories in bike insurance?

 Q4: How do I add accessories to my insurance policy?